lich-uct/molpher-lib/doc/source/usage/installation.rst

     run()

-Building and Installing from Source -- Linux
+Building and Installing from Source on Linux
 --------------------------------------------

 If you want to build the source code yourself, you will have to use :command:`cmake`.
 This section describes how to do that on a Linux machine.
 If you want to build the library on a different platform, this section might provide useful information as well.
-However, you might need to make some adjustments to the underlying :file:`CMakeLists.txt` file and build and link the dependencies yourself.
+However, you might need to make some adjustments to the underlying :file:`CMakeLists.txt`.

 ..  note:: If you manage to successfully build the library on a platform other than Linux,
         please, consider making a pull request and contributing your code to the `official GitHub